Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Method

 \subsection{Vote Threshold}

-Before the network output of background segmentation and feature vote predictions can be used with the RANSAC algorithm, they need to be converted to matches.
+Before the network output of background segmentation and keypoint voting can be used with the RANSAC algorithm, they need to be converted to actual matches between scene points and object keypoints.
 The point cloud can be represented as a matrix $P$, consisting of $n$ points $p$.
 For each point $p_i$ in the point cloud, the network returns $s(p_i)$, representing the probability of belonging to the object vs. background.
 We use a lower threshold of 0.5 for classifying foreground objects.

-The network also returns the feature vote matrix $V$ of size $n \times m, $ where $m$ is the number of feature points on the model.
+The network also returns the keypoint vote matrix $V$ of size $n \times m, $ where $m$ is the number of keypoints in the model.
 For each point we then have the vector of probabilities $V(p_i)$.
-The highest value in $V(p_i)$ is the feature vote which the point $p_i$ is most likely to belong to.
+The highest value in $V(p_i)$ is the keypoint vote which the point $p_i$ is most likely to belong to.
 However, the probability distribution cannot always be expected to be unimodal.
-In the case of objects which appear symmetric from certain views, a point is equally likely to belong to multiple feature points \cite{hodan2020epos}.
-To account for this uncertainty in our model, a scene point is allowed to vote for multiple feature points.
+In the case of objects which appear symmetric from certain views, a point is equally likely to belong to multiple keypoints \cite{hodan2020epos}.
+To account for this uncertainty in our model, a scene point is allowed to vote for multiple keypoints.
 The approach is shown in Eq.~\ref{eqn:thre2}.
 For each $v_j(p_i) \in V(p_i)$ a softmax is applied and if any vote is higher than the maximum with an applied weight $\tau$, it is accepted:

-This allows for similar features to still count in the voting process, relying on RANSAC to filter out erroneous votes.
+This allows for similar keypoints to still count in the voting process, relying on RANSAC to filter out erroneous votes.
 In all experiments, we use $\tau = 0.95$.